jamirawan/dox/Static/Gatsby/install.md

 Then start installing and developing `gatsby` with starter packages that can be found on [this page](https://www.gatsbyjs.com/starters/?v=2) which is like templates for your website.

-For example this one called Gatsby Starter Netlify CMS, start with `gatsby new` followed with the name of your project/folder e.g. `blog` then the Github URL of the source to install:
+For example this one called Gatsby Starter Blog, start with `gatsby new` followed with the name of your project/folder e.g. `blog` then the Github URL of the source `https://github.com/gatsbyjs/gatsby-starter-blog` to install:

 ```bash
 gatsby new blog https://github.com/gatsbyjs/gatsby-starter-blog
 ```
 This will clone the repo and install Gatsby packages.

 ```bash
 info
 Your new Gatsby site has been successfully bootstrapped.
 Start developing it by running: